taosdata/TDengine/docs/en/20-third-party/09-emq-broker.md

 ![TDengine Database EMQX result in taos](./emqx/check-result-in-taos.webp)

-Please refer to the [TDengine official documentation](https://docs.taosdata.com/) for more details on how to use TDengine.
 EMQX Please refer to the [EMQX official documentation](https://www.emqx.io/docs/en/v4.4/rule/rule-engine.html) for details on how to use EMQX.